vivek-314/Documentation_summe/Black_RAM_verilog.md

     - **The Waste**: This often leads to compile errors (Fitting/Routing failures) where the design simply will not fit on the chip, forcing you to buy a larger, more expensive FPGA.
     - **The BRAM Solution**: The compiler drops the data into a single, pre-defined BRAM slot instantly, guaranteeing a successful build with minimal software effort.

+Generally BRAMs wok with a clock signal.
+   - Read and write occur on clock edges.
+   - Output is usually available after 1 cycle.

+## Single Port BRAM
+A Single-Port BRAM features only one shared interface to access the memory array.
+This interface consists of one clock line, one address bus, one data input bus, one data output bus, and a write enable signal.

+!(Single port data image)[singleportbram.png]